-As regards the Paracel Islands, Viet Nam's submission to the CLCS for the North Area indicates that all of the outer limit is within 200 nautical miles of the Spratly Islands, Scarborough Shoal and/or the Paracel Islands.
+As regards the Paracel Islands, Viet Nam's submission to the CLCS for the North Area indicates that all of the outer limit of its continental shelf beyond 200 nautical miles is within 200 nautical miles of the Spratly Islands, Scarborough Shoal and/or the Paracel Islands.
 As was observed above, a submission on the outer limits of the continental shelf would not have been required in case these features would have a continental shelf.
 In a diplomatic note of 30 March 2020, Viet Nam observed that maritime entitlements of all of the islands in the Spratly Islands and the Paracel Islands 'shall be determined in accordance with Article 121(3) of [the] UNCLOS'.